fejbl2/lectures/Technical Overview of Handling Secrets/README.md

 - Files on the disk
 - Environment variables
 - Network calls
-- ... (other erratic methods like measuring the CPU load, and interpreting the numbers somehow)
+- ... (other methods like specialized hardware, or even something as erratic as measuring the CPU load, and interpreting the numbers as ASCII)

 ## Using .env files (or alike appsettings.json)